bertilmuth/requirementsascode/README.md

 With requirementsascode,  you can represent your application's use cases in the source code.
 And run them.

-Later, you can generate documentation from _the same code_ - not some additional documentation you insert into the code!
+Later, you can generate documentation from _the same code_.
-The documentation describes the use cases in a non-technical way, so that a larger group of stakeholders can understand it.
+That documentation describes the use cases in a non-technical way, so that a larger group of stakeholders can understand it.

 In addition to that, you can also specify cross-cutting concerns, e.g. for measuring performance.